proloy190902/MedAttnNet/README.md

-# MedAttNet
+# MedAttnNet
-# MedAttNet: A Novel Architecture for Precise Brain Cancer Classification
+# MedAttnNet: A Novel Architecture for Precise Brain Cancer Classification
 # Introduction
 Brain cancer is a serious problem causing a direct threat to human health, and efficient and early diagnosis is required for the improvement of the patient’s prognosis.
 Magnetic Resonance Imaging (MRI) has been demonstrated as a star non-invasive modality for neurological studies (such as cancers).
 Recent progress in deep learning, specifically in convolutional and transformer-based architectures, has further advanced the ability